Alameda County board votes to help keep A’s in Oakland

 OAKLAND, Calif.
-(KRON) – The Alameda County Board of Supervisors voted in support of funding a new ballpark for the Oakland Athletics at Howard Terminal.
+(KRON) – The Alameda County Board of Supervisors voted in support of funding a new ballpark for the Oakland Athletics at Howard Terminal on Tuesday night.

-The vote was 4 to 1 in favor of the resolution to opt-in to a non-binding tax district to help fund the ballpark.
+The 4 to 1 vote backs the proposed ballpark to be built at the Oakland Port.

+This resolution supports tax revenue to help pay for the waterfront ballpark.

 Oakland Mayor Libby Schaaf released the following statement: